Convert videos to 60fps (Updated 10 Jan 2013)

 Download and install MKVToolnix.

-When that is installed, run MKVMerge (Start Menu -> All Programs -> MKVToolnix -> MKVMerge GUI).
+When that is installed, run MKVMerge (Start Menu -> All Programs -> MKVToolnix -> mkvmerge GUI).

 You will also need codecs installed.
-If you don't already have them I recommend K-Lite Mega Codec Pack.
+If you don’t already have them I recommend K-Lite Mega Codec Pack.
+If you install K-Lite, make sure to select “Profile 9: Lots of Stuff” during installation.

 Step 3: